-Brazil’s newest banknote Posted by carol on Sep 30, 2020 in Brazilian News, Brazilian Profile, Customs, Customs, Economy, History, Learning, Politics
+Brazil’s newest banknote Posted by carol on Sep 30, 2020 in Brazilian News, Brazilian Profile, Customs, Economy, Learning

 Good morning to all readers!
 Bom dia a todos os leitores!
 Today’s topic is a major attention-grabber: dinheiro (money)!
 Have you been keeping up with the notícias (news) in Brazil over the past few months?
 If the answer is yes, then you probably must have heard about the new banknote valor (denomination) that has taken over public debate recently.
 This is the 200 reais bill which, among memes and controversies, was placed in circulation from September 2.
 But before we get to that, what do you guys know about a moeda brasileira (the Brazilian currency)?
 Let’s get to know a little more about the Real?